aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 ## Message combinations

-State update messages have COMPLETE, INCREMENTAL and PERSISTENT types.
+State update messages have PERSISTENT, COMPLETE, and INCREMENTAL types.

+### PERSISTENT

+PERSISTENT messages is where most _links_ should be defined as they setup a structure that changes very little if at all.
+Static poses for a link, like those from a platform to a sensor, should also be defined in this message type.

+PERSISTENT messages define state that is not subject to the XVIZ TIME_WINDOW configuration value and also less likely to be purged.
+The messages are still subject to a timestamp and therefore care must be taken to ensure this data does not grow unbounded in the application state.

+Having said that, an implementation can always replace the default state manager to handle data as necessary for the use-case.

 ### COMPLETE and INCREMENTAL

+These modes fundamentally deal with creating and adding data that is subject to the **TIME_WINDOW** configuration.
+The TIME_WINDOW is the duration of time XVIZ state will consider relative to the current timestamp.
+The usage model for this setting is that data this is not updated frequently may be stale and should not be visualized.
+This can be defined by the application as necessary for the use-case, but covers all data not individual streams.

-These modes fundamentally deal with creating and adding data that is subject to the TIME_WINDOW configuration.
-The intention is that dynamic poses and links that are updated frequently, defined as being within the TIME_WINOW, would be sent in either of these messages.
+The intention is that dynamic poses and links that are updated frequently, defined as being within the TIME_WINOW, could be sent in either of these messages.

-The semantics of _INCREMENTAL_ are at the stream set level, so it is worth noting that transforms are not combined but an _INCREMENTAL_ message would simply replace the active pose at that timestamp.
+The semantics of _INCREMENTAL_ are at the stream set level and not the objects within a stream.
+So it is worth noting that transforms are not combined, but an _INCREMENTAL_ message would simply replace the active pose at that timestamp.

 Links should be avoided in these messages as a situation where the link would be only shortly lived is unclear in the current use-cases.
 They can be defined but will only be present for the duration